ZudoB/MultiStream/README.md

 # MultiStream for TETR.IO

-A simple application that allows you to have 1, 2 or 4 concurrent TETR.IO clients in one window.
+A simple application that allows you to have up to four concurrent TETR.IO clients in one window.
 Perfect for hosting tournaments.

 ## Setup